 The testosterone secreted by these cells along with adrenal cortex initiates the maturation of sperm at puberty.

 The formation of ova or egg (female gamete) is known as oogenesis.
 It occurs in the ovary.
 Development of ovary specifically governs by fox gene.
-In female Primodial Germ cell (PGC’s) give rise to egg or ova.
+In female Primordial Germ cell (PGC’s) give rise to egg or ova.

 The granulosa cells which is nearby to the basement membrane (also called lamina propia present between theca and granulosa cell) are recognized as mural granulosa cells, while those nearby to the follicular antrum are known as antral granulosa cells.
 The basement membrane is an acellular layer contains fibronectin, laminin, proteoglycans and several types of collagen (collagen IV alpha 1 and alpha 2, reduced amounts of alpha 3-alpha 5).

 The theca interna are the major source of androgens hormone.
-It is crucial for the final stage of development of the graafian follicle.
+It is crucial for the final stage of development of the Graafian follicle.
 Follicles can be classified as primordial follicles, preantral follicles (primary and secondary follicles), antral and preovulatory follicles.

 Construction of the zona pellucida and the formation of product required for the fertilization and early embryonic development events take place during that extended phase.
-Follicles ultimately had two fates either ovulate as a mature oocyte or undergo atresia (atresia is known as death of ovarian follicle), which can occur at any point during follicular development.
+Follicles ultimately had two fates either ovulate as a mature oocyte or undergo atresia (atresia is known as the death of ovarian follicle), which can occur at any point during follicular development.